Do you prefer to sleep more on the surface of your mattress and feel as if you’re floating just above it?

 Plank could be a good fit for heavier couples or pairs who both sleep on their backs or stomachs.
 With good motion isolation, optional cooling, and a slight bounce, this could cater to certain couple’s needs.
 However, if one partner prefers softer beds or is a side sleeper, this likely won’t be the best fit.

-The manufacturer recommends a weight limit of 900 pounds for this mattress or 450 pounds for each side.
+The manufacturer recommends a weight limit of 950 pounds for this mattress.
 By offering exceptional support, this mattress should be ideal for heavier sleepers in all sleeping positions.
 This firm support should keep the spine in neutral alignment and prevent that bottoming out experience softer beds can cause.

-Plank’s super gentle cradle and breathable foams should keep you from sleeping too hot, and the quilted cover on each side should gently cradle your pressure points without making you feel lost in foam.
-Back and stomach sleepers in particular should have a lot to enjoy with this mattress.
+Plank’s gentle cradle and breathable foams should keep you from sleeping too hot, and the quilted cover on each side should gently cradle your pressure points without making you feel lost in foam.
+Back and stomach sleepers in particular should enjoy this mattress.